Palmidence/Rules/en.md

 ﻿### Preface

-Disobeying the rules listed on this page while using any Avicus Network service will result in a punishment in the form of a warn, kick, temporary ban, permanent ban, temporary website ban, permanent website ban or a network ban.
-The punishment is dependent on the severity of the rule broken and the judgement of the staff member.
+Disobeying the rules listed on this page while using any Avicus Network service will result in a punishment depending on the severity of the rule broken and is at the discretion of the staff member.
 Previous infractions will be taken into account when punishing a player.

 Although it is not a requirement, we highly encourage all players to use the /report feature in game upon encountering a player who is breaking any of the rules listed on this page.
-If the player is not in game or the rule broken does not pertain to the Minecraft server itself, please contact a staff member through Skype, email, our TeamSpeak server, or Discord (https://discord.gg/Z3CP9Ht).
+If the player is not in game or the rule broken does not pertain to the Minecraft server itself, please post in the "Report a Player" (https://avicus.net/forums/categories/47) section of the forums.

+If you believe a staff member is abusing their power through wrongful punishments or other methods, please post in the "Support" (https://avicus.net/forums/categories/1509) section of the forums.

 ### A. Network Rules

-1. Maintain a casual and positive atmosphere at all times.
-Be respectful of all players.
-Harassment and bullying are strictly not allowed.
-2. Scamming (the act of stealing information, money, accounts or other private goods through deception or trickery) is not allowed and will result in a severe punishment.
-3. The communication features provided through our Minecraft server, the forums and the Avicus TeamSpeak server is a privilage.
-Abusing messaging features through partaking in one of the following actions below is strictly against the rules.
+1. The communication features provided through Avicus are a privilege.
 If you are unsure of content that you intend to send through chat is allowed, please contact a staff member to verify the content.
-    - Spamming chat: repeatedly sending similar or identical messages to the point in which it may be bothersome and annoying to other users
-    - Linking to material that may be considered objectionable
+The following actions are not tolerated:
-    - Linking to content that promotes other Minecraft services.
-This includes, but is not limited to, other Minecraft servers and their corresponding websites and social media content that promotes other Minecraft servers
+    - Linking to content that promotes and/or advertises other Minecraft services.
-    - Using miscellaneous communication methods such as poking on the TeamSpeak server in a repetitive and bothersome fashion
-    - Provoking or insulting people or a group
+    - Not maintaining a casual atmosphere on the server or towards other players.
+    - Threatening users (DDoS, DOX, blackmail, etc.)
+    - Misleading, tricking, or decieving players.
-    - Distributing personal information of users
+    - Distributing personal information.
+    - Linking to objectionable material.
+    - Impersonating staff members.
+    - Selling goods and services.
-    - Excessive use of caps
+    - Excessive usage of caps.

-4. Follow the directions given by any Avicus staff member.
-Do not lie to a staff member. **If you believe a staff member is abusing their power through wrongful punishments or other methods, please email [support@avicus.net](mailto:support@avicus.net) and provide any evidence or details you possess regarding the staff member.**
+    - Spamming chat.

+2. Follow the directions given by staff.
-5. Do not encourage other players to break any rule listed on this page.
-If a player breaks a rule in response to your directions, you will be held accountable.
+3. Do not encourage other players to break the rules.
-6. Ban evasion is not permitted, with the exception of ban evading an innapropriate username punishment, and will result in a permanent ban on all accounts associated with the original Minecraft account.
+4. Ban evasion is not permitted, with the exception of ban evading an inappropriate username punishment.
-7. If you are not a staff member, do not impersonate or act as if you are a member of the Avicus staff.
-8. Do not intentionally take advantage of server exploits that give you an advantage of other players.
-Doing so may result in a severe punishment, depending on its severity.
-In many instances we would highly encourage you to submit a ticket on the issue tracker, https://github.com/Avicus/Issues/issues, with details regarding the potential server exploit.
+5. Do not intentionally take advantage of server exploits.
+In many instances, we would highly encourage you to submit a ticket on the issue tracker, https://github.com/Avicus/Issues/issues, with details regarding the potential server exploit.
-9. Threatening someone in any way, on all Avicus services, will not be tolerated.
-This may include, but is not limited to, DDOS, Dox, and death threats of any form.

 ### B. Server Rules